lcaballero/psha/readme.md

 # Introduction [![Build Status](https://travis-ci.org/lcaballero/psha.svg?branch=master)](https://travis-ci.org/)

 Psha is an in memory cache for JavaScript (well Node.js in particular).
 Pronounced, as if by a kung-fu panda, "Ppppssshhaaaaa-aaa".
-I didn't want people to guess how many of each leter were to put in their require() call so I reduced it to just `Psha`.
+Simplified for use in a require() call to just: `Psha` (no guessing as to number for each of the letters).

 ## Installation